Shield Platform Encryption, Event Monitoring & Field Audit Trail

 Example policies:

-- Block report exports that contain more than 10,000 records
+- Block report exports containing more than 10,000 records

 - Require MFA when a user logs in from an unrecognized IP